UK Gallon vs. US Gallon: Understanding the Difference and Avoiding Misunderstandings

 Historical Context: The Roots of the Discrepancy

 The history of the gallon stretches back centuries, with its origins rooted in the English system of weights and measures.
 Early gallons varied considerably in size, depending on the region and the goods being measured.
-However, a standardized Imperial gallon emerged in the United Kingdom in 1824, defined as the volume occupied by 10 pounds of distilled water at 62°F (16.7°C).
+Even so, a standardized Imperial gallon emerged in the United Kingdom in 1824, defined as the volume occupied by 10 pounds of distilled water at 62°F (16.7°C).
 This definition laid the foundation for the UK gallon we know today.

 The US gallon also has a slightly different definition than the UK gallon, even though both are based on the volume of water.
 A US gallon is defined as 231 cubic inches, while the UK gallon is equal to 277.42 cubic inches.
 This difference originates from different definitions of the inch used in each country.